bkantiques/ali-portfolio/README.md

 ## Installation and Running

 Clone the repository and run `npm install`.
 The grunt-responsive-images tool requires [ImageMagick](https://www.imagemagick.org/script/index.php) to be installed.
 Once ImageMagick is set up, run `grunt images` to process the images, then `grunt build`.
-To run a local server use `grunt watvhSync`.
+To run a local server use `grunt watchSync`.